-NVHC Change (NVHC’s Social Action Committee) supports NVHC’s commitment to make our community and the world a better place (Tikkun Olam) by enabling and enhancing NVHC participation in social justice, service, giving, advocacy and learning.
-The committee creates opportunities for the congregation to work on social justice by:
+NVHC Change, NVHC’s Social Action Committee, supports NVHC’s commitment to tzedakah u’mishpat and tikkun olam by enabling and coordinating our congregation’s participation in social justice, community service, charitable giving, issue advocacy and learning (collectively “social action”).
+The committee creates opportunities for the congregation to work on social action by:

-- building relationships among congregants to create a community of people interested in social justice;
+- building relationships among congregants to create a community of people interested in social action,

-Our activities have included providing warm meals and hand knitted scarves for guests of the local hypothermia shelter, packing snack bags for local children experiencing food insecurity, drawing attention to issues of poverty and homelessness, and working to provide a cleaner, greener environment.
+Our activities have included providing warm meals and hand knitted scarves for guests of the local hypothermia shelter, packing snack bags for local children experiencing food insecurity, drawing attention to issues of poverty and homelessness, and working to provide a cleaner, greener environment through our membership in the Faith Alliance for Climate Solutions and our Green Team work.
+Together with the Religious Action Center of Reform Judaism, we seek to counter discrimination against the LGBTQ community, and we are sponsors of Reston Pride.
+We are active participants in VOICE (Virginians Organized for Interfaith Community Engagement), an organization committed to bringing people together across religious, racial, economic and political party affiliations to build a stronger Northern Virginia.
 In partnership with Cornerstones (formally Reston Interfaith) and other organizations, NVHC members take action in the spirit of Tikkun Olam to make the world more habitable and compassionate for all people.
 NVHC Change is always looking for people who want to make a difference.

 Please contact the Social Action Chair (Ellen Ranard) if you would like to become involved or would like more information on our activities.
 SocialAction@nvhcreston.org